egbuck/ormm/README.rst

    class of problems.
 Note that the abstract models can be built upon based on a unique business problem that may have more or fewer constraints, or a more complex objective to maximize/minimize.
+2. `markov`: A subpackage for discrete state markov analysis.
+Currently this only has implementations for discrete time markov processes, but continous time will be added in the near future.
+This includes the main function `markov_analysis`, which returns a dictionary of the results, as well as a `print_markov` function.
+   The main method requires a transition matrix, but can then run simulations, analyze steady state and transient probabilities, and run cost analyses if additional arguments are passed.

 Installation
 ------------